edwardcallow/tesco-jargon/t.md

 The Tesco process for succession and career planning, which includes forecasting the number of people we will need in the future, and individual career discussions for our people.

 #### Team 5
-A five-minute brie ng for staff comprising important information on the department, the store/depot and Tesco.
+A five-minute briefing for staff comprising important information on the department, the store/depot and Tesco.

 #### Team Leader
 A Team Leader should take decisions around routine things on their departments, escalating non-routine things they can’t deal with to a manager.